-□ There are no settings for the NetBEUI protocol.

-From the [Printers] window, click the icon of the printer you want to use.
-On the [File] menu, click [Properties].

-2 Click the [Ports] tab, and then click [Port Configuration].
+- ☐ There are no settings for the NetBEUI protocol. - 1 From the [Printers] window, click the icon of the printer you want to use.
+On the [File] menu, click [Properties]. - 2 Click the [Ports] tab, and then click [Port Configuration].

-• For TCP/IP protocol, you can configure Parallel Printing, Recovery Printing and Timeout Settings.
+- For TCP/IP protocol, you can configure Parallel Printing, Recovery Printing and Timeout Settings. - For IPP, you can configure User Settings, Proxy Settings and Timeout Settings.